Bethersden Primary School

 History: Maafa

-History in Terms 5 and 6 focuses on the unit ‘Maafa’.
+History in Term 6 focuses on the unit ‘Maafa’.
 This project focuses on ‘Africa Past and Present’, with a particular focus on Benin.
 It traces the development of the slave trade and explores Britain’s role in the transatlantic slave trade, the causes and consequences of the European colonisation of Africa and the worldwide communities that make up the African diaspora.

 Science: The Circulatory System